octobox/octobox/README.md

 ```

 This will build a local application (.exe, .app, etc) and put it in your current folder, ready to use.

+### Web extension

+You can also install the cross-browser [Octobox Web Extension](https://github.com/tfrommen/octobox-web-extension).
+It is available for [Google Chrome](https://chrome.google.com/webstore/detail/octobox-web-extension/efhkcafmbonnomnimilnephjgeccffdn) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/octobox-web-extension/), but you can also use it with other browsers that support web extensions.

 ## Requirements